adilahmed31/cs537-Discussion-su22/week-8/README.md

 # COMP SCI 537 Discussion Week 8

-The plan for this week:
-- Map Reduce - How to begin?
-- How to do partitioning?

-## Important: You must read the project spec carefully _before_ reading this guide.
+## Important: This discussion write-up is intended to serve as a general guide to P4.
+You must read the project spec carefully _before_ reading this guide.

 ## Map Reduce - What is it?